tensorflow/java/docs/index.md

 ## Communication

 This repository is maintained by TensorFlow JVM Special Interest Group (SIG).
-You can easily join the group by subscribing to the [jvm@tensorflow.org](https://groups.google.com/a/tensorflow.org/forum/#!forum/jvm) mailing list, or you can simply send pull requests and raise issues to this repository.
+You can easily join the group by writing at the [sig-jvm Gitter channel](https://gitter.im/tensorflow/sig-jvm), or you can simply send pull requests and raise issues to this repository.
-There is also a [sig-jvm Gitter channel](https://gitter.im/tensorflow/sig-jvm).